This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Dark story.
 Great characters.
 Picturesque setting.
 The mystery was complex and twisty, but not hard to figure out.
 The characters were well-developed, and I especially liked Harper.
 She was strong, smart, and a real go-getter.
 I love mysteries that take place in cities like Savannah, with such a rich history, the setting adds to the story.

 A fast-paced crime mystery.
+The Echo Killing is the first book in the Harper McClain series.
 I’ll be keeping a look out for the next book in this new series.